-- 6. Press the Left Select key Add.

-- Enter the Subject, then scroll down to set the remaining settings.

-- Highlight a Calendar setting field, then press the Left Select key - Set.
+- Highlight a Calendar setting field, then press the Left Soft Key [Set].
 For each Calendar event you can set:

+- Subject

-- Start Date
+Start Date

-Start Time
+- Start Time

+End Date

-- End Date End Time
+- End Time Repeat

-- Repeat Until
+- Until

-- Alerts
+Alerts

-Tones

-- Vibrate
+- TonesVibrate

-- Use the Directional key to highlight the setting you want, then press the OK key .
+- Use the Directional Key to highlight the setting you want, then press .

-- Press the OK key SAVE when Calendar information is complete.
+- Press [SAVE] when Calendar information is complete.

-Editing and Deleting calendar entries
+Editing and deleting calendar entries

-- 1. From the calendar entry list, press the OK key 🔍 VIEW. - Press the OK key EDIT to edit the calendar entry or press the Left Select key Erase to delete the calendar entry.
+- From the calendar entry list, press [VIEW]. - Press (EDIT) to edit the calendar entry or press the Left Soft Key (Erase) to delete the calendar entry.

-4.6 Alarm Clock
+3.5 Alarm Clock

 Allows you to set up to 10 alarms.
-At the alarm time, your alarm will be displayed on the LCD screen and the alarm will sound.
+At the alarm time, your alarm will be displayed on the screen and the alarm will sound.

-- 1. Open the phone and press the OK key 💌 MENU.
+- Open the flip and press

+[MENU].

 - 2. Press Settings & Tools.

-- 3. Press 💵 Tools.
+- 3. Press Tools.

-- 4. Press 📼 Alarm Clock.
+- 4. Press Alarm Clock.

-- 5. Press the Left Select key Add.
+- Press the Left Soft Key [Add].

-Use the Directional key to highlight the information you want to set, then press the Left Select key Set to view your setting choices.
+- Use the Directional Key to highlight the information you want to set, then press the Left Soft Key [Set] to view your setting choices.

-Enter the alarm information including:
+- Enter the alarm information including:

-- Turn On/Off Set Time
+- Turn On/Off

+Set Time

 - Repeat

-Ringtone
+- Ringtone

-- 7. Press the OK key SAVE after setting all of the Alarm fields as necessary.
+- 8. Press [SAVE] after setting all of the Alarm fields as necessary.

-NOTE Snooze or Dismiss the alarm using the Select keys.
+NOTE Snooze or Dismiss the alarm using the Soft Keys (flip open).